verbb/vizy/docs/developers/graphql.md

 The examples below assume your schema permits access to entries in a `blog` section with a Vizy field named `vizyField`.
 Replace those handles and the entry type fragment with the names in your GraphQL schema.

+## Data Access and Permissions

+GraphQL’s document `raw`, node and mark `raw` and `attrs`, and block `rawFieldValues` expose stored data without filtering it by individual embedded-field permissions.
+Access follows the enclosing Vizy field’s schema access.
+Grant that access only to clients allowed to read the complete document; choosing typed fields in one query does not prevent an authorised client from requesting raw fields in another.

+Use typed fields and rendered HTML for normal frontend output.
+Registered custom nodes have generated types, such as `VizyEmoji` for an `emoji` node, with the common node interface fields.
+Nodes without an installed extension definition use the unknown-node fallback.
+Vizy’s GraphQL API reads documents but does not provide mutations.

 ## Rendered HTML and JSON

 Ask for HTML or the full JSON envelope when you do not need fragments: